nuxeo/nuxeo/nuxeo-runtime/nuxeo-stream/README.md

   - It is limited to a single node because Chronicle Queue can not be distributed using the open source version.
   - The dynamic assignment is not supported, hopefully as we are limited to a single node static assignment is easy to setup.
   - There is no replication, so even if the Log is crash resistant you need to backup the data directory and make sure you never run out of disk.
+  - The maximum message size is determined by the Chronicle Queue blockSize which is 4M and enable a message of 1MB.

 #### Kafka